CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Method

 Instead of relying on vanilla SAM \citep{kirillov2023sam} for 2D instance segmentation, which often produces \textit{fragmented masks} in cluttered indoor scenes, we employ SemanticSAM \citep{zhang2023semantic}, a variant of SAM that exposes a \textit{granularity parameter} $g \in \mathbb{R}^+$ controlling the scale of segmentation.
 Small values of $g$ yield coarse masks, while larger values produce finer-grained segments.
 However, using a single granularity level is suboptimal: coarse values may miss small objects, whereas fine values tend to over-segment large objects into multiple inconsistent parts.

 To address this, we introduce a progressive refinement strategy.
 For each image $I_t$, we generate segmentations at an increasing sequence of granularity levels $\{g_1, g_2, \ldots, g_K\}$.
-At each step $k$, SemanticSAM produces a set of $N_k$ candidate masks, denoted as
+At each step $k$, SemanticSAM produces a set of candidate masks, but we only keep the set of masks $N_k$ with more than a specific threshold of certainty $\tau_{cer}$ denoted as

 where $N_k$ is the total number of masks generated at granularity level $g_k$.
 We then retain only those masks whose area has less than a threshold overlap with any mask discovered at previous levels: